philsquared/cppcast-old/content/episode/2023/02/carbon.md

 +++
 Description = "Richard Smith joins Timur and Phil.
-After th usual news round-up, we chat with Richard about the new C++ successor language, Carbon.
+After the usual news round-up, we chat with Richard about the new C++ successor language, Carbon.
 Richard is one of the three lead contributors to Carbon and he discusses the philosophy and some of the special features that make Carbon different."
 Date = "2023-03-03"
 hosts = ["pnash", "tdoumler"]
 guests = ["rsmith"]